-Your water bill is a significant utility cost in almost any city, so it’s important that we be as efficient as possible when using water in our homes.
+Your water bill is a significant utility cost in almost any city.
+Therefore it’s important that we be as efficient as possible when using water in our homes.
 However, every once in a while we might see a spike or costs escalating over time.
 If this happens consider whether you’ve changes in your water use.
 Here are a few common reasons why you may be experiencing higher than average costs.

 The most common cause for a spike in your water bill is due to continuous running water from your toilet.
 A running toilet can waste up to 200 gallons a day and double a family’s typical use of water.